StackMCP

 Author: Community | Tools: 12 | Setup: Zero-config (npx)

-Kubernetes is powerful but verbose.
-A simple debugging session might require kubectl get pods, kubectl describe pod, kubectl logs, kubectl get events, and kubectl get svc -- just to understand why a deployment is not healthy.
-Kubernetes MCP gives your assistant direct access to your cluster, letting it perform these operations and reason about the results in the context of your infrastructure.
+A simple debugging session in Kubernetes might require kubectl get pods, kubectl describe pod, kubectl logs, kubectl get events, and kubectl get svc.
+Kubernetes MCP gives your assistant direct cluster access so it can perform all of these and reason about the results together.

 Configuration